sheikdon/sql-carmen-san-diego/README.md

 to submit the current query (even if it has syntax errors) then press CTRL+D on an empty line to quit.

+Use the clues below to create the appropriate SQL queries to help you find Carmen and then, tell us where she's heading!!

+There are two ways to track your answers:

+##### 1
 Write your SQL commands into different .sql files and execute them using

 ```